CCobaltDev/PrismCLI/README.md

 # PrismCLI

-A Haxe CLI Parser inspired by Python's argparse
+A Haxe CLI Parser inspired by [comma](https://github.com/metincetin/comma) and argparse